ludcila/CHT-preCICE/documentation/user/overview.md

 Solid---Outer-Fluid
 ```

-The solid participant has an interface with eahc of the two fluid participants.
+The solid participant has an interface with each of the two fluid participants.

 ## The preCICE XML configuration file